Demir-Hasan/My-DevOps-Notes/OperationSystem-Linux/Linux-Commands.md

 - `mv Downloads/Docker-server.pem ~/.ssh/` moving the private key file from downloads folder to ssh folder
 - `ssh -i ~/.ssh/docker-server.pem ec2-user@[Public IP address from AWS]` It connects us to AWS server as ec2 user
+- `ps aux | grep docker` to check if docker is running

 ##Installing/Uninstalling App